 - Expected outcome 4.4 Living environment

-This information is for the period of July 2018 to October 2018 and is current as at 19 November 2018.
+This information is for the period of July 2018 to June 2019.

 Assessment contacts with home services

-If a provider has services that deliver home care, the Commonwealth Home Support Program or short term restorative care, the Commissioner may conduct assessment contacts to the services at the same time.
+If a provider has services that deliver home care, the Commonwealth Home Support Programme or short-term restorative care, the Commissioner may conduct assessment contacts to the services at the same time.